Warli people: The Warli Revolt (1945–1947)

+Despite these casualties and the subsequent arrest and externment of their leaders, the Warli continued organized peaceful resistance.
+Their persistence eventually forced the government and landlords to concede, leading to the abolition of the begar system and the establishment of minimum wages.

+Post-Independence struggles

+Following the restoration of the Congress Ministry in 1946, the community faced a new wave of state-led repression under Morarji Desai, who declared an emergency in Thane and arrested hundreds of militants.
+However, continued unity and determination eventually forced the government to retreat, leading to the abolition of most feudal exploitations by the early 1950s.

 Demographics

 Warlis are found in Jawhar, Vikramgad, Mokhada, Dahanu and Talasari talukas of the northern Palghar district, parts of Nashik and Dhule as well as Navapur taluka of Nandurbar of Maharashtra, Valsad, Dangs, Navsari and Surat districts of Gujarat, and the union territory of Dadra and Nagar Haveli and Daman and Diu.

 Waralis have sub castes such as Murde varli and Davar varali.